R&D Partnership Fund -WinterTech Development Program

-The R&D Partnership Fund - WinterTech Development stream supports approved projects with up to $500,000 over a maximum of 24 months.
-All funds must be matched by a minimum 2:1 cash from applicants and/or partners.
+The R&D Partnership Fund – Wintertech Development Program supports approved projects with up to $500,000 in funding over a maximum of 24 months.
+All funds must be matched by a minimum 2:1 contribution from applicants and/or private sector partners.

-- Applicants and partners are required to have operations in Ontario and must carry out their projects in the province
+- Applicants are required to have operations in Ontario and carry out their project in Ontario.

-- National and multinational enterprises (NE and MNEs)
+- National and multinational enterprises (NEs and MNEs)

 - Indigenous communities

-Projects must be carried out between one SME, the applicant and one partner from the Participants list.
 Additional partners can also join the project.
 There is no limit on the number of partners.
-Partnerships should represent significant potential commercial opportunities for all industry applicants and partners.
+Partnerships should represent significant potential commercial opportunities for all parties.